Jake-woods/Todo-V3/README.md

 ![](IMG_Desktop_view.png)  |  ![](IMG_Mobile_View.png)

 ### Future considerations
-In the future I would like the make this application or different todo application that allows for CRUD, as currently it only offers Create, Read and Delete.
+In the future I would like the make this application or a different todo application that allows for CRUD, as currently it only offers Create, Read and Delete.